Metric Geometry of Spaces of Persistence Diagrams: Completeness, separability, and Fr echet means

-\section{Completeness and separability}
+\subsection{Completeness and separability}

-In this section we will show that completeness and separabilty are both preserved by the functor $\DD_p\colon \mathsf{Met_{Pair}\to \mathsf{Met}_*}$, $1\leq p <\infty$.
+In this subsection we will show that completeness and separability are both preserved by the functor $\DD_p\colon \mathsf{Met_{Pair}\to \mathsf{Met}_*}$, $1\leq p <\infty$, as well as the existence of Fr\'echet means for probability measures with compact support or with rate of decay at infinity bounded below by $\max\{2,p\}$.
 The proofs in this section follow almost verbatim the arguments in \cite[Subsection 3.1]{mileyko1} for the properties of the classical spaces of persistence diagrams (i.e.\ when $X=\mathbb R^2_+$ and $A=\Delta$ in our notation).
 We include these arguments in our more general setting for the sake of completeness.
 Also, we will assume throughout this section that $p<\infty$, since the results do not hold in the case $p=\infty$ (see \cite{CGGGMSV2022}).

 We first prove completeness of $\DD_{p}(X,A)$.
 This proof will follow by putting together a series of lemmas.

 \begin{thm} Let $(X,A)\in \mathsf{Met_{Pair}}$.
 If $X$ is complete, then $\DD_{p}(X,A)$ is complete. \end{thm}